Sayrarh/Multi-Signature-Wallet/README.md

 The number of signatures required to sign a transaction is dependent on the kind of multi-sig wallet.

-A multi-sig wallet requires at least 80% of the owners of the wallet to approve a transaction before a transaction is confirmed.
+A multi-sig wallet requires at least 80% of the owners of the wallet to approve a transaction before a transaction is executed.

 The wallet owners can;